DC Insider

 About

-As longtime managing editor of the respected The Washington Diplomat newspaper, my mission has been to give readers a clear-eyed view of U.S. politics, foreign policy and world affairs that goes beyond the Beltway noise to help people understand what matters and why.
+I’m currently the managing editor of Devex, an online media platform for the global development community with a readership of over 1 million development professionals.
+I previously served as managing editor of The Washington Diplomat, the flagship publication of the diplomatic community in D.C., along with a stint as a producer for WTOP News.
+All throughout, my mission has been to give readers a clear-eyed view of U.S. politics, foreign policy and world affairs that goes beyond the Beltway noise to help people understand what matters and why.